-Step 3: Pamper your princess - Vaccination guidelines for proper immunization.

-Ingelvac® PRRS MLV

-Ingelvac® PRRS MLV: modified live vaccine with global trackrecord of heterologous protection.
+Ingelvac® PRRS MLV Ingelvac® PRRS MLV: modified live vac- cine with global trackrecord of heterol- ogous protection.
 Best to use as mass vaccination 3 - 4 times per year.
 Can be mixed with ImpranFLEX adjuvanted vaccines such as Ingelvac CircoFLEX, MycoFLEX and ParvoFLEX.

-ReproCyc® ParvoFLEX

-ImpranFLEX adjuvanted 27a PPV1 vaccine protecting against old and new, dominant PPV1 strains (e.g. 27a).
+Ingelvac MycoFLEX® As for PCV2, Mycoplasma hyopneumo- niae vaccination should take place at weaning and a revaccination is recom- mended around 12 and 20 weeks of life.
+The gilt acclimatization for M. hyopneu- moniae is a particularly important topic and should be one of the first priorities ReproCyc® ParvoFLEX ImpranFLEX adjuvanted 27a PPV1 vaccine protecting against old and new, dominant PPV1 strains (e.g. 27a).
 Can be administered as mass vaccination twice per year.

-Ingelvac CircoFLEX®

-Gilts should receive the first PCV2 vaccination at weaning and a booster should be in place around 12 weeks of life.
-A third vaccination is desirable after selection, at 20 weeks of life.

-From the second parity, it is recommended a PCV2 booster vaccination at every reproduction cycle, around the week 8 of gestation.
-The objective is to stabilize the herd immunity and maintain higher maternal antibodies levels in colostrum, to ensure piglet protection during first weeks of life.
+ENTERISOL enteric solutions when receiving the replacement gilts in the farm.
+For the active immunisation of pigs from the age of three weeks against intestinal lesions caused by Lawsonia Ingelvac CircoFLEX® Replacement gilts should receive the first PCV2 vaccination with Ingelvac CircoFLEX® at weaning , and a booster should be administered after the selec- tion, around 20 weeks of life .
+In sows, it is recommended to booster PCV2 vaccination 2-3 times per year, as mass-vaccination or at every repro- duction cycle, before mating or around week 8 of gestation.
+The objective of the sow vaccination is to stabilize the herd immunity and maintain higher maternal antibodies levels in colostrum, to ensure piglet protection during first weeks of life.
+More guidance on this subject can be found on the Deep Dive - PCV2 session . intracellularis infection and to reduce growth variability and loss of weight gain associated with the disease.
+The first oral modified-live vaccine for protection from the harmful effects of Lawsonia .

-Ingelvac MvcoFLEX®

-As for PCV2, Mycoplasma hyopneumoniae vaccination should take place at weaning and a revaccination is recommended around 12 and 20 weeks of life.

-The gilt acclimatization for M. hyopneumoniae is a particularly important topic and should be one of the first priorities when receiving the replacement gilts in the farm.

-ENTE 7 ISOL

-For the active immunisation of pigs from the age of three weeks against intestinal lesions caused by Lawsonia intracellularis infection and to reduce growth variability and loss of weight gain associated with the disease.

-The first oral modified-live vaccine for protection from the harmful effects of Lawsonia.

 Provides active live protection of gut health by stimulating the mucosal immune response.

+1.5 Deep Dive